KevinFairgrieve/ethos_start_height/README.md

 Here are some example views of the widget:

 ### Main Screen
 The main screen displays the current start height.
+You can use all widget sizes, the design change depending on size.
+Just the 3x3 has no splitview
 ![Main Screen](resources/widget_with_history_5.PNG)

 ### History View